twse/random-stuff/Readable Fonts/Transliteration.md

 ﻿## Fonts and keyboards
 Bendt Alster created a set of non-Unicode fonts for Akkadian and Sumerian transliteration ca. 2001 – bafonts.
-The BaTimesAkkad font includes undocumented glyphs from macOS and WGL but does not have the Euro sign and has a bunch of kerning pairs.
+The BaTimesAkkad font includes undocumented glyphs from macOS and WGL but does not have the Euro sign and has a large number of kerning pairs.
 The font includes Keys 2.1 mapping solutions for English (US International) and Danish keyboards.
 The fonts relocated some ASCII characters to extended ASCII codepoints.

 avesta.orgtranscription (2010), a font in OpenType PostScript format, is a font for Avestan and Pahlavi transliteration based on Mithra (2000).
 The font was created using FontCreator 6.2 (2010).
 Many numbers and symbols are shown in Garava.
 Download this font from [here](http://www.avesta.org/fonts/index.html).